kev-m/pyCoilGen/docs/source/results.md

 # Interpreting the Results

-In solving for coil paths, the `pyCoilGen` application also generates various output files.
+In solving for coil paths, `pyCoilGen` also generates various output files.

 If the `debug` input parameter is larger than 0, it produces some output images.